 Related papers: Implicit Maximum Likelihood Estimation | Super-Resolution via Conditional IMLE | Diverse Image Synthesis from Semantic Layouts via Conditional IMLE | On the Implicit Assumptions of GANs

-- Learning to Optimize: While machine learning has been applied to a wide range of domains, one domain that has conspicuously been left untouched is the design of tools that power machine learning itself.
+- Learning to Optimize (Slides): While machine learning has been applied to a wide range of domains, one domain that has conspicuously been left untouched is the design of tools that power machine learning itself.
 In this line of work, we ask the following question: is it possible to automate the design of algorithms used in machine learning?
 We introduced the first framework for learning a general-purpose iterative optimization algorithm automatically.
 The key idea is to treat the design of an optimization algorithm as a reinforcement learning/optimal control problem and view a particular update formula (and therefore a particular optimization algorithm) as a particular policy.
 Finding the optimal policy then corresponds to finding the best optimization algorithm.
 We parameterize the update formula using a neural net and train it using reinforcement learning to avoid the problem of compounding errors.
 This has inspired various subsequent work on meta-learning.

 Related papers: Learning to Optimize | Learning to Optimize Neural Nets

-- Fast Nearest Neighbour Search: The method of k-nearest neighbours is widely used in machine learning, statistics, bioinformatics and database systems.
+- Fast Nearest Neighbour Search (Slides): The method of k-nearest neighbours is widely used in machine learning, statistics, bioinformatics and database systems.
 Attempts at devising fast algorithms, however, have come up against a recurring obstacle: the curse of dimensionality.
 Almost all exact algorithms developed over the past 40 years exhibited a time complexity that is exponential in ambient or intrinsic dimensionality, and such persistent failure in overcoming the curse of dimensionality led to conjectures that doing so is impossible.
 We showed that, surprisingly, this is in fact possible — we developed an exact randomized algorithm whose query time complexity is linear in ambient dimensionality and sublinear in intrinsic dimensionality.
 The key insight is to avoid the popular strategy of space partitioning, which we argue gives rise to the curse of dimensionality.
 We demonstrated a speedup of 1-2 orders of magnitude over locality-sensitive hashing (LSH).

 Related papers: Fast k-Nearest Neighbour Search via Dynamic Continuous Indexing | Fast k-Nearest Neighbour Search via Prioritized DCI